Exercise 1

 Exercise 3

-Here is how you would proceed if you wanted to add both interaction terms to the model.
-This adds the interaction terms to the last model we fit that included a random slope with respect to soil N for each field.
+Here is how you would proceed if you wanted to add two-way interaction terms to the model.
+This adds the interaction terms to the last model we fit that has random slopes for all main effects.

 chains = 4,